 Understanding a Dementia Diagnosis – The four most prevalent forms of dementia are Alzheimer’s Disease, Vascular Dementia, Lewy Body Dementia, and Frontotemporal Dementia.
 This two-hour class will explore the probable progression, treatment, and prognosis of dementia.
 Additional time will be allotted for questions, discussions, support and learning from the instructor(s) and caregivers who understand the stresses of your situation.
 (Go to calendar)

-Psychology of Caregiving – Many caregivers are experiencing high levels of strain in the caregiving role.
-As a result, caregivers often face high levels of burden, stress and disruption of their own personal well-being and social activities.
-This course will explore the psychological aspects of caregiving.
+Psychology of Caregiving – Many caregivers are experiencing high levels of stress in the caregiving role which disrupts their own personal well-being and social activities.
+This course will explore the psychological aspects of caregiving and offer practical solutions.
 (Go to calendar)

-Family Caregiving – A four-hour class designed to save caregivers time, money and heartache.
+Family Caregiving – A two-hour class designed to save caregivers time, money and heartache.

 Learn how to safely assist, perform personal care, and improve mobility for your care recipient in this hands-on session.
 We also teach the basics of infection control and wound care.